 Permanent Residency Sponsorship Requests and Eligibility

-- Non-faculty employees must hold senior staff positions (Job Classification 4 or above) and have been employed at the JHU, JHH or JHHS in H-1B status for at least two years.
+- Non-faculty employees must hold Senior Staff positions (Job Classification 4 or above).
+Schools, and the Departments and Divisions within them, have the discretion to decline sponsorship or delay sponsorship until the employee has been employed with the Institution for at least two years.

-- Faculty members must hold the rank of Assistant Professor.
+- Faculty members at the rank of Assistant Professor (or above).

 Eligible faculty and staff should contact Jennifer Kerilla in the OIS for more information.
 In some circumstances, the OIS will recommend an in person meeting with the foreign national and an Administrator from their sponsoring Department/Division.
 This is particularly useful in cases where Permanent Labor Certification [PERM] will be necessary.

 Permission to proceed with an employer-sponsored case requires the express written consent of the appropriate Dean.
 The OIS will provide eligible faculty and staff with detailed instructions for securing this permission as it varies by School.

 Sponsorship for permanent residency incurs costs [legal, filing and administrative], and the responsible party for all fees must be determined prior to initiation of the case.
 The OIS will provide the foreign national employee and sponsoring Department/Division with an estimate of related costs.
 Outside counsel will provide invoices for remittance of payment.

 Employer sponsored categories that require Institutional permission